|

 Using both crystals, the entire rescue party had crossed the

-Arador and Valandil, followed by Rumil and Dínendal; and,
+and Valandil; then Rumil and Dínendal; and, finally, Orophin

 We will take a few moments rest, said the March